Viraj-Rana008/java-database-capstone/schema-architecture.md

 # Section 2: Numbered flow

-Step-1: Events get triggered at UI.
+- Events get triggered at UI.
 Calls are made for fetching updated Thymleaf html pages or REST APIs.
-Step-2: Events are captured by Thymleaf controller or REST controller.
-Controllers execute the service and related business logic.
+- Events are captured by Thymleaf controller or REST controller.
+They delegate tasks to the service layer get the updated html or API response.
+- Service layer execute the services and related business logic.
-Step-3: Requests are made to database repositories MySQL or MongoDB for fetching data.
+- Requests are made to database repositories MySQL or MongoDB for fetching data.
-Step-4: Database repositories query the underlying databases.
+- Database repositories query the underlying databases.
-Step-5: Once data is retrieved from the databases it is mapped to Java model classes the application can work with.
+- Once data is retrieved from the databases it is mapped to Java model classes the application can work with.
-Step-6: Updated model state is passed to view layer to reflect change at the UI.
+- Updated model state is passed to view layer to reflect change at the UI.